nagyist/electronicsleep.FlashCards/FlashCardsJava/README.md

 # FlashCardsJava
-- Working on a Java Swing version
+- Java Swing version and CLI version
 - Using IntelliJ and Javac

 ## Files: